 You may have seen recipes featuring diatomaceous earth (DE) for its purported cleaning power.
 However, Dr. Reed advises extreme caution.
 “Over time, DE can be gritty and slowly scratch your tooth enamel.
 These tiny scratches can make your teeth more likely to get stained and develop cavities.
 Bentonite clay is a far safer and equally effective alternative for gentle polishing,” she explains.
 Our formulation prioritizes safety above all.

-👉Call to Action: Got these five strong ingredients- now it’s time to mix your potent Remineralizing Toothpaste Recipe!
+👉 Got these five strong ingredients- now it’s time to mix your potent Remineralizing Toothpaste Recipe!

 How to Remineralize Teeth Without Fluoride, Naturally